tgjohnst/applebasic_exploration/README.md

 # Writing disk images containing our program

 AppleCommander is the standard for composing disk images and has some built-in libraries for dealing with AppleSoft BASIC.
-Although our program will be written in AppleSoft BASIC, it needs to be properly tokenized to be read by the Apple IIc.
+Although our program will be written in AppleSoft BASIC, it needs to be properly tokenized/compiled to be read by the Apple IIc.
 Thankfully, AppleCommander has a utility for loading plaintext BASIC into disk images: https://applecommander.github.io/ac/#put-standard-input-basic-source-code-onto-disk-image-as-a-basic-file.

 ## Converting a BASIC file to a disk image with the included script